norbert-acedanski/supernatural-guide/README.md

 - Lucifer mentions "Lucifer" TV series about Lucifer solving crimes in S11E10
 - Castiel is possessed by Lucifer in S11E10
 - Sam went into death shock in S11E17
+- Winchesters recognize Chuck Shurley as GOD in S11E20
+- GOD performs "Fare Thee Well" in S11E20 on guitar

 # TODO:
 - finish all seasons and episodes.